0x1eef/vite-plugin-ejs/README.md

 ## About

 vite-plugin-ejs is a Vite plugin for building one or more files from an EJS template.
-The EJS template could be a HTML document, or any other type of text file.
+The EJS template could be a HTML document, or any type of text file.
 This project was originally forked from [vite-plugin-html](https://github.com/vbenjs/vite-plugin-html) although there is little similarity left between the two projects.